 Manifestations of Breast Disease

 A mass in the breast is the earliest manifestation of breast carcinoma and therefore the most important symptom of breast disease.
 Any mass in the breast must be evaluated for its cancer potential.
-This is particularly important (1) if the patient ...
+This is particularly important (1) if the patient is over 30 years ...